- Types of Workplace Injury Cases

 Our staff has years of successful negotiation and trial experience dealing with workplace injury situations and helping clients get the benefits or settlement they deserve.

 For construction workers injured on the job, having skilled legal representation from Nessler & Associates can ensure you receive the benefits or compensation you deserve.
-We represent construction workers in Illinois and will fight for your rights after you suffer a devastating injury on the job.
+We represent construction workers in Illinois, Florida, Texas, Colorado, and elsewhere.
+We will fight for your rights after you suffer a devastating injury on the job.

 Disability, Long-Term Disability, and Social Security Disability

-Your lawyer can help you navigate the Illinois and federal disability qualification criteria and application process.
+Your lawyer can help you navigate the State and Federal disability qualification criteria and application process.
 If your initial claim is denied, we can help you file an appeal to receive benefits.

 Nursing Home Injuries